Nona Hendryx: Solo career

 Hendryx also dabbled in acting.
 She wrote and performed the theme for Landlord Blues (1987), while also having a small part in the film as attorney Sally Viscuso.
 She played herself in the late-1990s Pam Grier series Linc's, and at the end of the show, accompanied herself on the piano for "Lift Every Voice".
 Most recently, she appeared in the third season of The L Word, which closed with Grier, Hendryx, and the trio BETTY singing a cover of the Hendryx track "Transformation".

 Hendryx has been involved in many musical collaborations, both for her vocals and her songwriting.
 One of her early collaborations was with Jerry Harrison's (Talking Heads) The Red and the Black album in 1981.
-In 1992, she recorded a duet with Billy Crawford, "Urgently in Love,".
+In 1992, she recorded a duet with Billy Crawford, "Urgently in Love".
 In 1998, she performed in the video of the rap hit "It's a Party" with Bounty Killer.
 She has written songs for Dusty Springfield and Ultra Nate.
-She has produced albums for Lisa Lisa and The Bush Tetras.
-Other artists with whom she has recorded with over the years include David Johansen, Yoko Ono, Cameo, Talking Heads (3 albums), Garland Jeffreys, Dan Hartman, Afrika Bambaata (performing a duet of "Giving Him Something He Can Feel" with Boy George), Rough Trade, Curtis Hairston, and Graham Parker on "Soul Christmas".
+She has produced albums for Lisa Lisa and the Bush Tetras.
+Other artists with whom she has recorded with over the years include David Johansen, Yoko Ono, Cameo, Talking Heads (3 albums: Remain in Light, The Name of This Band Is Talking Heads and Speaking in Tongues), Garland Jeffreys, Dan Hartman, Afrika Bambaata (performing a duet of "Giving Him Something He Can Feel" with Boy George), Rough Trade, Curtis Hairston, and Graham Parker on "Soul Christmas".

 In the beginning of the current decade, Hendryx was asked to appear on two of Paul Haslinger's albums.
 She sang lead vocals for two tracks "Higher Purpose" and "Beginning to End", featured on the soundtrack for the Showtime series Sleeper Cell.